-SHEPHERDS BAY RENEWAL CONCEPT PLAN - DRAFT STATEMENT OF COMMITMENTS
+SHEPHERDS BAY RENEWAL CONCEPT PLAN APPLICATION MP 09_0216 - DRAFT STATEMENT OF COMMITMENTS

 The Draft Statement of Commitments details the various contributions, additional studies, applications and works the proponent commits to undertake in association with the project.
 The mechanics of how and when these commitments will be delivered will be subject to ongoing consultation.
-Commitments have been broken up into 'Concept Plan' and 'Stage 1' to separate commitments that are applicable to all stages from those that are specific to the Stage 1 Project Application.

-SUBJECT DESCRIPTION OF COMMITMENT Concept Plan Staging of The development is to be constructed in ten indicative stages as illustrated on Figure 33 of the Preferred Project Report and Occupation An updated Development Staging Plan will be submitted with each subsequent Project Application.
-Approval Conditions The proponent will ensure that all relevant parties engaged to carry out work are aware of and will comply with relevant conditions of consent issued under Major Project No. 09_0216.
-Accessibility The proponent commits to providing access to and within buildings within the Concept Plan site in accordance with the Building Code of Australia.
-Where topography permits, publicly accessible open spaces within the Concept Plan are to be designed to provide appropriate access to people of all mobility levels as illustrated on Figure 31A of the Preferred Project Report.
-Landscaping Prior to commencement of construction of Project or Development Applications within the Concept Plan site detailed documentation and specifications will to be prepared for all landscape works and public space improvements.
+SUBJECT DESCRIPTION OF COMMITMENT Concept Plan Staging of Development The development is to be constructed in ten indicative stages as illustrated on Figure 63 of the Preferred Project Report and Occupation An updated Development Staging Plan will be submitted with each subsequent Project Application.
+Approval Conditions The proponent will ensure that all relevant parties engaged to carry out work are aware of and will comply with relevant conditions of consent issued under Majo Accessibility The proponent commits to providing access to and within buildings within the Concept Plan site in accordance with the Building Code of Australia.
+Where topog within the Concept Plan are to be designed to provide appropriate access to people of all mobility levels as illustrated on Figure 31A of the Preferred Project Rep Landscaping Prior to commencement of construction of Project or Development Applications within the Concept Plan site detailed documentation and specifications will be space improvements.
 The landscaping is to be designed so that the view corridors identified on the Concept Plan are maintained.
 Community Benefits A Voluntary Planning Agreement will be entered into with the City of Ryde Council.
 Housing choice A mix of apartment sizes will be provided including one bedroom units.
-The increased housing supply in the area and proposed apartment mix will increase housing choice and ease affordable housing issues in the area.
+The increased housing supply in the area and proposed apartment mix will increase hous in the area.
 The opportunity for locals to "downsize" together with the additional availability will promote affordability.
 Adaptable Housing The Proponent commits to approximately 10% of apartments within the concept Plan site being designed to be accessible.
-Pathways from development to communal areas and car parking will also to be designed to be accessible.
+Pathways from development to com designed to be accessible.